 Definitions

 The definitions in OAR 340-200-0020, 340-204-0010 and this rule apply in 340-242-0600 through 340-242-0630.
-If the same term is defined in this rule and 340-200-0020 or 340-204-0010, the definition in this rule applies in 340-242-0600 through 340-242-0630.
+If the same term is defined in this rule and OAR 340-200-0020 or 340-204-0010, the definition in this rule applies in 340-242-0600 through 340-242-0630.

-(1) "Department" means the Oregon Department of Environmental Quality.

-(2) "High Volume, Low Pressure Spray", or "HVLP" means equipment used to apply coatings with a spray device which operates at a nozzle air pressure between 0.1 and 10 pounds per square inch gravity (psig).
+(1) "High volume, low pressure spray", or "HVLP" means equipment used to apply coatings with a spray device which operates at a nozzle air pressure between 0.1 and 10 pounds per square inch gravity (psig).

-(3) "Motor Vehicle" means a vehicle that is self-propelled or designed for self-propulsion as defined in ORS 801.360.
+(2) "Motor vehicle" means a vehicle that is self-propelled or designed for self-propulsion as defined in ORS 801.360.

-(4) "Motor Vehicle Refinishing" means the application of surface coating to on-road motor vehicles or non-road motor vehicles, or their existing parts and components, except Original Equipment Manufacturer (OEM) coatings applied at manufacturing plants.
+(3) "Motor vehicle refinishing" means the application of surface coating to on-road motor vehicles or non-road motor vehicles, or their existing parts and components, except Original Equipment Manufacturer (OEM) coatings applied at manufacturing plants.

-(5) "Motor Vehicle Refinishing Coating" means any coating designed for, or represented by the manufacturer as being suitable for motor vehicle refinishing.
+(4) "Motor vehicle refinishing coating" means any coating designed for, or represented by the manufacturer as being suitable for motor vehicle refinishing.

-(6) "Motor Vehicle Refinishing Facility" means a location at which motor vehicle refinishing is performed.
+(5) "Motor vehicle refinishing facility" means a location at which motor vehicle refinishing is performed.

-(7) "Non-Road Motor Vehicle" means any motor vehicle other than an on-road motor vehicle.
+(6) "Non-road motor vehicle" means any motor vehicle other than an on-road motor vehicle.
 "Non-Road Motor Vehicle" includes, but is not limited to, fixed load vehicles, farm tractors, farm trailers, all-terrain vehicles, and golf carts as these vehicles are defined in ORS Chapter 801.

-(8) "On-Road Motor Vehicle" means any motor vehicle which is required to be registered under ORS 803.300 or exempt from registration under 803.305(5), 803.305(6), or 803.305(15) through 803.305(19).
+(7) "On-road motor vehicle" means any motor vehicle which is required to be registered under ORS 803.300 or exempt from registration under 803.305(5), 803.305(6), or 803.305(15) through 803.305(19).
 "On-Road Motor Vehicle" includes, but is not limited to: passenger cars, trucks, vans, motorcycles, mopeds, motor homes, truck tractors, buses, tow vehicles, trailers other than farm trailers, and camper shells.

-(9) "Person" means the federal government, any state, individual, public or private corporation, political subdivision, governmental agency, municipality, partnership, association, firm, trust, estate, or any other legal entity whatsoever.

-(10) "Portland Air Quality Maintenance Area" or "Portland AQMA" is defined in OAR 340-204-0010.
-(The Portland AQMA includes portions of Clackamas, Multnomah and Washington Counties.)

-(11) "Public Highway" means every public way, road, street, thoroughfare and place, including bridges, viaducts and other structures open, used or intended for use of the general public for vehicles or vehicular traffic as a matter of right.
+(8) "Public highway" means every public way, road, street, thoroughfare and place, including bridges, viaducts and other structures open, used or intended for use of the general public for vehicles or vehicular traffic as a matter of right.

-(12) "Vehicle" means any device in, upon or by which any person or property is or may be transported or drawn upon a public highway and includes vehicles that are propelled or powered by any means.
+(9) "Vehicle" means any device in, upon or by which any person or property is or may be transported or drawn upon a public highway and includes vehicles that are propelled or powered by any means.

-(13) "Volatile Organic Compound" or "VOC" means those compounds of carbon defined in OAR 340-200-0020.